 There are numerous endometriosis diets and recipe books, although there’s little good scientific evidence that any one special diet can help endometriosis or its symptoms; but this is an area of research.
 Regardless of the limited formal evidence, many women have found changes to their diet help manage the condition.

 Some foods, such as red meat, alcohol and caffeine, can increase levels of estrogen (oestrogen), the hormone that makes your womb lining – and endometrial implants – thicken each month.
 Many people find that cutting down on these helps.
 Going gluten-free and cutting down dairy products can ease symptoms in some people.
 Many advise avoiding processed foods, which often have a range of additives including unhealthy fats and sugars that can exacerbate inflammation.
 Switching to fresh foods can improve symptoms for some.

 ‘Eat right, get lots of rest, drink lots of water.
-Exercise can help with pain’– response in 2018 HealthUnlocked survey among women with endometriosis
+Exercise can help with pain’– response in 2018 HealthUnlocked endometriosis survey

 There is evidence that a high-fiber diet with lots of fruit, vegetables and whole grains, can lower estrogen levels.
 You also get antioxidants in these foods, which might help fight inflammation.
 Concern about synthetic hormones in pesticides used in farming leads some people to choose fresh organic produce.

 There’s some evidence that omega-3 fats (from oily fish), which have anti-inflammatory properties, can ease period pain and many women with endometriosis say a diet rich in omega-3 helps them.

 Finding dietary changes that help you may be a matter of experimenting – there’s a wide range of books and advice online about eating with endometriosis.